raghavauppuluri13/robot_arm_micro_src/README.md

 - A default reset state for the arm
 - Some way of telling the user the controls if advanced functions are added.
 - Pick up stacks of boxes and keep it stable.
+- Have a continuous move object mode, where when a box is placed on top of a sensor, the arm automatically moves it.